 Given the obvious interrelationship of all these different aspects of aviation transport and technology, the practitioner would be well served to monitor development in all these areas of the law and expect that a good deal of additional litigation is likely to follow.

-Vincent C. LeschVincent Lesch works on a variety of state and federal personal injury, wrongful death and complex products liability matters with a focus on seeking justice for those injured or killed in major aviation accidents.
-Vince has played an active role in numerous commercial airline, military and general aviation cases, including the disappearance of Malaysia Airlines Flight 370, the fatal 2018 Helicopter Crash in New York’s East River and Southwest Airlines Flight 1380.
-He currently is working on the Boeing 737 MAX 8 Ethiopian Airlines Flight 302 litigation.
+Vincent C. LeschVincent Lesch works on a variety of state and federal personal injury, wrongful death, and complex products liability matters with a focus on seeking justice for those injured or killed in major aviation accidents.
+Vince has played an active role in numerous commercial airline, military, and general aviation cases, including the disappearance of Malaysia Airlines Flight 370, the fatal 2018 Helicopter Crash in New York’s East River, and Southwest Airlines Flight 1380.
+He is currently working on the Boeing 737 MAX 8 Ethiopian Airlines Flight 302 litigation.

 1. Sikkelee v.
 Precision Airmotive Corp., No. 14-4193 (3d Cir. argued June 24, 2015).

 3. See Oneok, Inc. v.
 Learjet, Inc., 135 S. Ct.
 1591, 1595 (2015).

 4. Cipollone v.
 Liggett Grp., Inc., 505 U.S. 504, 516 (1992) (citing Malone v.
 White Motor Corp., 435 U.S. 497, 504 (1978)).